Cybersecurity

 • Deliver an “outside” overview of an organization’s environment and actual real weaknesses

 Unlike pen testing, red teaming places substantially more focus on remaining undiscovered by existing defense strategies and an organization’s security team is often unaware of the assessment, allowing the red team to assess their response and strength of procedures in place to respond to various threats.
-Other times an organization may decide to “loop in” their security teams to do a coordinated assessment of attack vs. detect and defend.
+Other times, an organization may decide to “loop in” their security teams to do a coordinated assessment of attack vs. detect and defend.
 These kinds of engagements can be relatively useful to mature an organization’s cybersecurity program.

 Red teaming can involve a variety of attack vectors, including social engineering attacks, physical device planting, access card cloning, tailgating, spear phishing, and more, in an attempt to circumvent existing security measures to establish a foothold and move laterally across the attack surface to exploit vulnerabilities.
 After a red team exercise, your organization should gain greater insight into the effectiveness of your security controls and program, allowing security teams to prioritize future security improvements.